- Awards & Fellowships

 - 594 - Algebra II

 Stage 2 Pre-candidates should choose coursework to fulfill the Cognate Requirement and the Distribution Requirement.

 Each student must earn a grade of at least B- in six advanced mathematics courses.
 These must be chosen from three of the five major areas in the table below.
 Eligible courses include those at the 600 level or above.
+Math 700 reading courses may not be used toward the distribution requirement.
 Certain advanced 500 level courses may also be eligible, subject to prior approval by the Chair of the Doctoral Committee.
 Core "alpha" courses (or any substitute) are typically not eligible, but a student who has already taken four alpha courses may count one or two additional alpha courses towards the distribution requirement.
 With the approval of the Chair of the Doctoral Committee, certain courses taken outside the department, for example in physics, may be allowed to count for the distribution requirement (under area 4).